Willkommen auf den Seiten des Auswärtigen Amts

 Please submit a passport for each applicant.
 The passport(s) must be valid and there have to be at least two empty pages.
 Please also submit a copy of the passport data page(s) (page with photo and validity dates) for each family member.

 Syrian passports issued after 01.01.2015 in ar-Raqqa, Dair al Zur and Idlib are not accepted for entry into Germany.
-However, we do accept passport issued in Dair al Zur issued after 28.02.2018.
+However, we do accept passports issued in Dair al Zur issued after 28.02.2018 and passports issued in Idlib-Center issued after 23.08.2022.

-IMPORTANT: Syrian passports issued after 20.08.2023 (new passport model) have to contain the holder's signature on a free passport page.
+IMPORTANT: Syrian passports issued after 20.08.2023 until 31.12.2023 have to contain the holder's signature on a free passport page.
 The signature has to be officially confirmed by a Syrian consulate or authority.
-This does not apply to applicants under the age of 10 years when applying for the passport.
+This does not apply to applicants under the age of 10 years.

 One passport photo for each applicant.
 The photo must be biometric and not older than 6 months.
 They must be 35 x 45 millimetres.
 You can find more information on biometric photos here.